nus-cs2113-AY2223S1/ip/docs/README.md

     [T][ ] buy Dorayaki for Doraemon
     [D][ ] Nobita marry Shizuka (by: 3/09/2022 1500)
     [E][ ] Singing concert by Gian (at: 20/12/2030 1200 - 20/12/2030 1400)
+    Now you have 3 tasks in Doraemon's 4D pocket.
     ____________________________________________________________
 ```